 Alas, researchers at Emory University and University of Texas-Austin find that the theory is flawed.
 In reality, the people feeling closest to the intended gift recipient are quite likely to pick items different from what the celebrants have placed on the list.
 The reason is that close friends and family members want to personalize the gift by selecting something to signal the nature of the relationship.

 Where relationship signaling is especially crucial, we’d expect even more divergence.
-What friends and family will think about the gift is highly important to adolescents, according to researchers at Temple University, Jerusalem College of Technology, and University of Haifa.
+Specifically, what friends and family will think about the gift is highly important to adolescents, according to researchers at Temple University, Jerusalem College of Technology, and University of Haifa.
 Teens usually want the gift to strengthen the relationship by showing ways in which they are similar to the gift recipient.
-Still, in other cases, they select a gift to carry a neutral message about the relationship.
+In other cases, they select a gift to carry a neutral message about the relationship.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology